 - Tutor group (this is important as often two children with same name)

-- Reason for illness.
+- Reason for absence.

 When students return to school they must have an absence note to give to their form tutor, even if someone has already telephoned the school, because they are filed on the student’s attendance record.